blog

 Summary

-- Crédit Agricole ATMs may charge foreign cards 5–6 EUR (~S$9–S$11).
-Stick to BNP Paribas or La Poste, as it often charges no fees.
+• Crédit Agricole ATMs may charge foreign cards 5–6 EUR (~S$9–S$11).
+Stick to big banks like BNP Paribas or La Poste, as it’s known to charge no fees — always check on-screen before withdrawal.

 📚 Table of Contents